MicrosoftDocs/SupportArticles-docs/support/sql/admin/assertion-partner-servers-using-mirroring.md

 # You might encounter a 'result == LCK_OK' assertion on a SQL Server mirror server

-This article discusses Microsoft SQL Server assertion failure that can occur on a partner server when using SQL Server mirroring architecture.
+This article discusses a Microsoft SQL Server assertion failure that can occur on a partner server when using SQL Server mirroring architecture.

 _Original product version:_ &nbsp; SQL Server 2014, SQL Server 2012, SQL Server 2008 R2, SQL Server 2008
 _Original KB number:_ &nbsp; 2729953